 Some strollers have their own protector bags designed for traveling.

-I used the Zohzo Stroller Travel Bag.
-It’s a universal stroller protector bag.
-I’ve used it on multiple flights and it hasn’t ripped and kept my stroller protected and clean.
+I’ve used this baby flight accessory on multiple flights.
+It hasn’t ripped and kept my stroller protected and clean.

 The base is bulky.
 When using it in the car or plane, you can just use the seat belt option on your car seat, which is much easier than having to lug the base around with you.

-Car seat protector bag
+4. Car seat protector bag

 I highly recommend getting a padded car seat protector bag.
 Once your car seat is in an accident, it’s not usable.

-One tip – if you’re checking in your car seat at the check-in desk, you can put extra diapers, wipes, toys etc. in it if you’re close to the weight limit on your regular luggage.
+One tip: If you’re checking in your car seat at the check-in desk, you can put extra diapers, wipes, toys etc. in it if you’re close to the weight limit on your regular luggage.

 There will be numerous occasions when you’ll need or want to be hands-free.
 I’ve noted them below in the last section.